top of page

 Christine Dennstedt, PhD, RCC

 Christine is a VSNT faculty member who has been deeply engaged in the narrative therapy Vancouver narrative community since completing her Master's degree in 2002.
-By 2010 she'd completed her PhD, and a narrative therapy informed Doctoral dissertation articulated the interconnection between substance misuse and disordered eating in the lives of young women.
-Christine latest practice interest in linking together narrative informed practices with psychedelic medicines and mental health.
+By 2010 she'd completed her PhD and a narrative therapy informed Doctoral dissertation articulated the interconnection between substance misuse and disordered eating in the lives of young women.
+Christine's latest teaching and practice interest is linking together narrative informed practices with psychedelic medicines and mental health.

 janewing_edited.png